vysheradugi4/silly-datatable/projects/silly-datatable/README.md

 * `columnName` – The column name what will be used for sorting.

-* `isAsc` – For define sort direction.
+* `isDesc` – For define sort direction.
 Sorts the records in ascending order by default.

 Sort can be used with pagination and search.